 What is this subject about?

 Black Tracks explores the history of the Aboriginal and Torres Strait Islander people, from pre-White settlement through to present day.
 You will gain an understanding of the devastating impact European settlement had on the Aboriginal people, loss of life through disease and frontier wars and loss of land, but also their ability and determination to adapt and survive.
-Black Tracks will also examine the use of petitions, protests and court cases to establish rights, denounce racism and obtain recognition for land rights.
-Black Tracks will explore the most recent calls for a referendum to recognise the Aboriginal and Torres Strait Islander peoples in our Constitution.
+We will study the key events in Australia’s past concerning our First Nations peoples, examining the fight for rights.
+Black Tracks will explore the most recent calls for a referendum to recognise our First Nations peoples in our Constitution.

 What are we going to be studying?